enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 version of your domain.
 Since this is an alias, it should appear in the dropdown list.

-Next, choose the `Weighted` routing policy.
+Next, choose the `Geolocation` routing policy.
 You can select a value that determines the proportion of DNS queries that Route 53 responds for your Ireland record such as `50`.
 Turn on both `Evaluate Target Health` and `Associate with Health Check` then select the `ireland-api` health check you created previously.